YouTransactor-SAS/miniPOS-SampleApp/README.md

 - Other services

 The MDM module of SDK implements all our management system services and the UCubeAPI provides methods to call this implementation.

 ### 2. Terminal management

 #### 2.1 Initial configuration
 To be functional, in the scope of PCI PTS requirement, and SRED key shall be loaded securely in the device.
 This key is loaded locally by YouTransactor tools.
 The initial SALT is injected in the same way.

 #### 2.2 Switching On/Off
 The uCube lights up by pressing the "ON / OFF" button for three seconds.
 Once the device is on, the user can initiate the payment process.
 The uCube switches off either by pressing the "ON / OFF" button or after X* minutes of inactivity (* X = OFF timeout).

 #### 2.3 Update
-During the life of the terminal, the firmware could be updated (to get bug fix, evolutions..), the contact and contactless configuration also could be updated.
+During the life of the terminal, the firmware can be updated (to get bug fix, evolutions..), the contact and contactless configuration also can be updated.
 The Terminal's documentation describe how these updates can be done and which RPC to use to do that.

-#### 2.4 System logs
-The SDK prints logs in logcat at runtime.
-The log module use a default implementation that prints these logs in UART terminal.

-# II.
+## II.
 Technical Overview

 ### 1. General Architecture

 #### 1.1 Hardware Architecture
 uCube Touch miniPOS integrates a Quectel modem (BG95-M3) and a St-microelectronics secure processor (STM32L4).
 The modem is running the SDK software including the application demo “appmodem” while the secure processor is running the SVPP software that is controlling display, keyboard and has interface with EMV contact and contactless modules.

 ![architecture](https://user-images.githubusercontent.com/59020462/159263753-7a32a338-6951-4152-bc61-9cb957dd0892.png)